vandinem/vandinem.github.io/_posts/2016-01-01-solve-the-jumble.md

 2. carol
 3. coral

 In my latest implementation of this, I decided to first create my reference word list as a SQLite file.
 This has the advantages of being fast, and deployable in lots of environments.
+The following Python script creates the SQLite file 'puzzlewords' which includes the table 'wordlist'.
+I identify a couple of URLs with useful English word lists to process.
+(The 10,000 word lists often overlook words that seem common enough; 100,000 word lists often contain unusable noise):

 ```
 import urllib.request